urakubo/lattice_dendrites/docs_src/tut2/import_reconstruct.rst

 |

 Then, the generated volumes are rotated to obtain a minimum bounding box of the objects (Figure below).
 This is because LM computes the reaction-diffusion of molecules in the cuboid space, the minimization of a dead space decreases the total amount of computation.
-We have already known that the dendritic object spans the largest volume; therefore, the RotateVolume class keeps the rotation of the dendrite as a reference (vol_dend, Line 26), the other objects (er, mito, psd) are rotated in a same manner (Lines 27).
+We have already known that the dendritic object spans the largest volume; therefore, the RotateVolume class first obtains the rotation of the dendrite as a reference (vol_dend, Line 26), and the other objects (er, mito, psd) are rotated in a same manner (Lines 27).
 This process is executed only in the X-Z plane, because the same process has already been done in the generation of the target volumes, regarding the X-Y plane (Lines 20-21).
+The RotateVolume class is based on cv2.minAreaRect that computes the convex hull.

 .. image:: imgs/Rot.jpg